unfoldingWord/tc-create-app/README.md

 - you will need to be part of unfoldingWord organization for the test to complete

 ### Running tests
-- in first terminal run:
+- in first terminal run (in Windows, run this in `git Bash` as it needs bash):
 ```
 yarn start
 ```